lightlace/cpp-docs.de-de/docs/parallel/amp/reference/extent-class.md

 ##  <a name="operator_add_add"></a>Operator ++

-Inkrementiert jedes Element des Objekts "Block".
+Inkrementiert jedes Element des Objekts "Extent".

 ### <a name="syntax"></a>Syntax